 This statement covers The Mary Sue and any associated content including email and RSS feeds.
-Please read this statement carefully before proceeding to access any of TheMarySue.com.
-Your use of The Mary Sue indicates your agreement to abide by the Terms in effect.
+Please read this statement carefully before proceeding to access any of The Mary Sue.com.
+Your use of The Mary Sue indicates your agreement to abide by the terms in effect.

 Use of Content

-The Mary Sue is pleased to make its original content available under a Creative Commons Attribution Non-Commercial License, for non-commercial reproduction with credit to the source site.
+The Mary Sue is pleased to make its original content available under a Creative Commons Attribution Non-Commercial License for non-commercial reproduction with credit to the source site.
 This license permits anyone to do the following with original The Mary Sue content in any medium: